VISTA-SSM: Varying and Irregular Sampling Time-series Analysis via State Space Models: Introduction

 \subsection{Related work}

 There has been considerable interest and effort in developing clustering methods in particular for time series.
 These can be broadly assigned to three categories; c.f. \parencite{liao2005clustering}, 1) \textit{raw-data based} approaches that directly operate on a certain similarity measure between time series, such as the dynamic time warping or elastic distance \parencite{srivastava2011registration} 2) \textit{feature-based} methods that first extracts a feature representation of the data, e.g. wavelet decomposition \parencite{keogh2002wavelet} or more recently latent representation estimated by training neural networks \parencite{ma2019learning} and 3) \textit{model-based} approaches which attempt to fit a lower-dimensional predefined parametric model to the observed data.
 In healthcare and psychology settings, the latter model-based approach has so far been more commonly used.
-This is due, in part, to the aforementioned specific data challenges, but also to the fact that they usually lead to more interpretable results while also offering forecasting, prediction or missing data imputation based on the fitted model.
+This is due, in part, to the aforementioned specific data challenges, but also to the fact that they usually lead to more interpretable results while also offering forecasting, prediction, or missing data imputation based on the fitted model.
 Among the most usual families of parametric frameworks for time series are the hidden Markov models (HMM) and the \textit{autoregressive models} described in e.g. \parencite{hamilton2020time}.
 With HMM being mostly applicable to discrete latent variables, many studies have instead relied on AR/ARMA models.
 These include a number of recent works relevant to psychology such as \parencite{jebb2015time,bulteel2016clustering,haslbeck2023testing,park2024subgrouping}.
 Yet a well-known limitation of AR and ARMA is the fact that they are not well-adapted to the modeling of non-stationary processes thus negatively impacting their performance when dealing with time series data exhibiting time varying expectation or covariance.
+Despite these limitations, recent work relevant to psychology has successfully modified the AR framework to tackle the challenging types of data described above, with \parencite{ernst2020inter,liu2021dynamic} using discrete-time models and \parencite{driver2017continuous,driver2018hierarchical,ou2019s} continuous-time models.